-The NYSE Listed Company Manual requires listed companies promptly and publicly to release material information that has been inadvertently leaked to analysts and offers explicit instructions regarding such press releases.
+The NYSE Listed Company Manual requires listed companies promptly and publicly to release material information that has been inadvertently leaked to analysts and offers explicit instructions regarding such a (continued)

+The preceding discussion regarding potential liability for selective disclosure of material information under Rule 10b-5 produces a corollary principle: management should generally avoid giving favored treatment to particular analysts either in the timing of disclosures or in the frequency of granting interviews.
+In SEC v.
+Geon Industries, Inc., a company official was accused of tipping a particular analyst about a planned merger involving the company.
+The Second Circuit could find no direct evidence that the official had leaked information of the impending merger to the analyst.
+Nevertheless, the court concluded that such a "tipping" had occurred based on the evidence that the official spoke often with the analyst, "lunched with [him] alone, something [the official] did with no other broker, accepted two bottles of liquor [the analyst] sent him following this lunch, and honored one of the [the analyst's] telephone messages by a return call from home."
+The court also emphasized that the analyst had made a number of trades in Geon stock following such conversations and meetings.
+The Geon case was decided release.
 NYSE Listed Company Manual § 202.03 and § 202.06.
-Section 202.06(C) states that such news must be disseminated "by the fastest available means," which ordinarily requires a "release to the public press by telephone, facsimile or hand delivery, or some combination of such methods."
+Section 202.06(C) states that such information must be disseminated "by the fastest available means," which ordinarily requires a "release to the public press by telephone, facsimile or hand delivery, or some combination of such methods."
 Adequate disclosure to the investment community requires companies to release information to the Dow Jones, Reuters and Bloomberg news services.
 Id. at § 202.06(C).
 The NYSE Listed Company Manual also encourages companies to distribute promptly their releases to the Associated Press and United Press International, as well as to newspapers in New York City and in cities in which the company has its headquarters, plants or other major facilities.
-Copies of such releases should be sent to the company's NYSE representative.
+Copies of such releases should be sent to the company's NYSE representative by email.